How WCU Athletic Training Alumna Julie Frymyer Played a Role in Upcoming Super Bowl - NewsBreak

 How WCU Athletic Training Alumna Julie Frymyer Played a Role in Upcoming Super Bowl

 The 2023 Super Bowl will be another nail-biter as two of today’s best quarterbacks (QB) in the NFL — Philadelphia Eagles QB Jalen Hurts and Kansas City Chiefs QB Patrick Mahomes — compete in Arizona on Sunday, Feb.
-12. The historic match-up is happening in large part thanks to the professional healing skills of West Chester University Athletic Training alumna Julie Frymyer.
+12. The historic match-up is happening in large part thanks to the professional healing skills of WCU Athletic Training alumna Julie Frymyer.

 Following the recent AFC Championship game against the Cincinnati Bengals, Mahomes, who was suffering from a painful high-ankle sprain but still managed to cinch a win for the Chiefs, tweeted, “Julie WAS the reason I was the guy I was on the field today!
 It takes everyone but she led the charge all week!!!
 Now let’s get Super Bowl ready!!”